benjohnstone1/frontline-voicemail/README.md

 # Frontline Voicemail

-This serverless function will allow you to add voicmail to your existing Twilio Frontline application, this assumes that you already have a Frontline instance configured, if not please see the [quickstart](https://www.twilio.com/docs/frontline/nodejs-demo-quickstart) to get started with Frontline.
+This serverless function will allow you to add voicemail to your existing Twilio Frontline application, this assumes that you already have a Frontline instance configured, if not please see the [quickstart](https://www.twilio.com/docs/frontline/nodejs-demo-quickstart) to get started with Frontline.

 ## Setup Requirements